-Deb Achak says she does her best work by accident, like one photo of a line of kids climbing out of the water onto a rock.
+SEATTLE — Deb Achak says she does her best work by accident.
+Like a photo of a line of kids climbing out of the water onto a rock.

 "I wasn't in this spot cuz I wanted to shoot this.
 I was in this spot cuz my son was on the rocks and I wanted to make sure he was okay," Deb says.

 This self-taught photographer shoots her images mostly from the water, which gives her a unique perspective.

 "I find this so fascinating, that we can see above the water, below the water...the surface of the water.
 It's like revealing this hidden world really."

 A photo of her husband playing in the waves is taken from 8 feet below the water.

 "You get to see the architecture of a wave."

 Her career is kind of an accident too.

 "It's really a story of motherhood because I began shooting to capture my children."